xaur/writings/posts/201910xx-additional-marketing-strategies.md

 BTCManager|[3](https://btcmanager.com/tag/stellar/)|[6](https://btcmanager.com/tag/dash/)|[13](https://btcmanager.com/tag/zcash/)|[1](https://btcmanager.com/tag/decred/)
 InvestInBlockchain|[26](https://www.investinblockchain.com/tag/stellar/)|[3](https://www.investinblockchain.com/tag/dash/)|[2](https://www.investinblockchain.com/tag/zcash/)|[6](https://www.investinblockchain.com/tag/decred/)

-_*For CoinTelegraph I did my best to exclude pure price coverage and too short mentions.
+_* For CoinTelegraph I did my best to exclude pure price coverage and too short mentions.
 Also, CT's Stellar counts are truncated to Sep-Nov because it fails to load more into the past._

 The comparison is not too fair: other projects have higher market cap, have better "connections", have more money to throw at those sites, and they have started doing it much earlier.
 What it does is provide some context to get the subjective impression that Decred is not covered "enough".

-There must be reasons why Decred is not mentioned in major media as often as it should, and I'd like to know those reasons.
-More importantly, I'd like to know if they worth our time.
+There must be reasons why Decred is not mentioned in major outlets as often as it should, and I'd like to know those reasons.
+More importantly, I'd like to know if these outlets are worth our time.

 More media placements is always good, especially in big places.
 But crypto sites generate crypto articles all the time.
 Does Decred stand out from hundreds of other coins covered every day?
 Do we have any view count stats?
 Did we onboard any significant number of users or investors or devs fia Forbes, Yahoo Finance or CoinDesk?

-To be fair, we got @cryptoleslie via Forbes which is huge.
+(Ok to be fair, we got @cryptoleslie "via" Forbes which was a very valuable addition to the team.)

 Big events like Consensus are good to have presence at, but again did they bring us anything?

-Some use price as the metric and "bull market" was mentioned in [Ditto 2](https://proposals.decred.org/proposal/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04) but as of writing we've seen the opposite.
+Some use price as the metric and "bull market" was mentioned in [Ditto 2](https://proposals.decred.org/proposal/52ea110ea061c72d3b31ed2f5635720b212ce5e3eaddf868d60f53a3d18b8c04) but as of writing we've seen the opposite, with the exception of a modest recovery in early Nov.

 Other metrics that naturally come to mind are social media stats: followers, views, likes, etc. I'll cover those in the section about social media.

+Now let's move on to vectors I think we should put more efforts into.

 ## Money

 Use "money" much more often.
-When explaining Decred open with "money" or "sound money" and _later_ mention complex terms like "decentralized superior store of value for generations to come", "self-directed digital currency" or "Secure.
+When explaining Decred, open with "money" or "sound money" and _later_ mention complex terms like "decentralized superior store of value for generations to come", "self-directed digital currency" or "Secure.
 Adaptable.
 Sustainable".
 Don't throw that away - it's all important and I'm glad we [figured it out](https://github.com/decredcommunity/pr/blob/release/foundational-messaging.md).
 Just don't start with concepts so distant from everyday life.
-"Money" sounds stronger than "currency".
+"Money" is even stronger than "currency".

 Talk about what's going on with traditional money\*.
-Why prices keep going up despite all our technological progress?
+Why do prices keep going up despite all our technological progress?
 Talk about the financial crisis of 2008.
 Remind when and why Bitcoin launched and what did it have in its first block.
-Talk about the new QE round from the ECB (is it 4th?) and its-not-QE4-stay-calm from the FRB.
-Make people look at the bills and cards they use _every day_, and for the first time _think_ where they come from, who creates it and for how long this can keep going until the next major "oopsie".
+Talk about the new QE round from the ECB (is it 4th?) and its-not-QE4-stay-calm from the Fed.
+Tell that most people work hard to get that cash while some entities get it for free and that it will never stop without a good stimulus.
+Tell people look at paper bills and plastic cards they use _every day_, and for the first time _think_ where they come from, who creates it and for how long this can keep going until the next major "oopsie".

-When the person is ready and begins to appreciate crypto, an fair next question is why not just use a more established currency?
-And then we must show the difference.
-In Decred you approve what happens your money system because you are the one risking your wealth by using it\*.
-This is not true for pure PoW systems where as a holder you have to rely on 3rd parties making good decisions for you.
+When the person begins to appreciate the ideas behind cryptocurrencies, a fair next question is why not just use a more established one?
+And then our job is to show the difference.
+In Decred you approve what happens to your money because you are the one risking your wealth by using it\*.
+This is not true in pure PoW systems where as a holder you have to rely on third parties making good decisions for you.
 Ironically, crypto was made to remove this trust.
 Decred, arguably for the first time, gives us a chance to have money that serves _us_\* without security compromises of pure PoS systems.

 Because I believe Decred's nearest [major goal](https://www.reddit.com/r/decred/comments/dgck7e/what_is_decreds_end_goal/) is delivering us sound money, I would not _pitch_ it as "DAO" or anything too distant from sound money.
 When you set the goal to land on the Moon, you get all kinds of amazing inventions and breakthroughs along the way, but your goal is the Moon.